SimulationStorm/SimulationStorm/docs/task_list.md

 * Extract some general purpose modules to distinct repositories
 * Is it right, that some small things (buttons, for example) use services directly, passing view model layer?
 I think, it is not right?
 * Add system resources utilization statistics module using Microsoft.Extensions.Diagnostics.ResourceMonitoring (supports only Windows and Linux)
+* Some classes could be transformed to structs

 ## User interface tasks